Finally the parallel efficiency

 chooses the increasing-ring (modified)

-, only one message needs to be taken into account.
+variant, only one message needs to be taken into account.
 The

 execution time of the panel factorization and broadcast can thus be